-Standing Committee of Tamil-speaking people in the UK Gold Medal for Obstetrics and Gynaecology
+xxv.
+Standing Committee of Tamil-speaking people in the UK Gold Medal for Obstetrics and Gynaecology xxvi.
+St. George Gold Medal in Obstetrics & Gynaecology xxvii.
+Dr. Gunaratnam Muttutham Gold Medal for Obstetrics & Gynaecology

 Awarded to the student who scores the highest marks in the clinical component in Obstetrics & Gynaecology at the Final Examination among the students who obtain class honours.